Koan: Etymology

 The Japanese word kōan is the Sino-Japanese pronunciation of the Chinese word gōng'àn 公案 (or gūng'on in Cantonese).
 According to the Yuan dynasty Zen master Zhongfeng Mingben (中峰明本 1263–1323), gōng'àn originated as an abbreviation of gōngfǔ zhī àndú (公府之案牘, Japanese kōfu no antoku), which referred to a "public record" or the "case records of a public law court" in Tang dynasty China.
 (Note: Assertions that the literal meaning of kung-an is the table, desk, or bench of a magistrate appear on page 18 of Foulk (2000).
 See also McRae (2003).)
 Kōan/gong'an thus serves as a metaphor for principles of reality beyond the private or subjective opinion of one person, and a teacher may test the student's ability to recognize and understand that principle.

 Commentaries in kōan collections bear some similarity to judicial decisions that cite and sometimes modify precedents.
-An article by T. Griffith Foulk claims:

-Its literal meaning is the 'table' or 'bench' an of a 'magistrate' or 'judge' kung.

-Gong'an was itself originally a metonym—an article of furniture involved in setting legal precedents came to stand for such precedents.
-For example, Di Gong'an (狄公案) is the original title of Celebrated Cases of Judge Dee, the famous Chinese detective novel based on a historical Tang dynasty judge.
+One authority writes that the literal meaning of kōan is the 'table' or 'bench' an of a 'magistrate' or 'judge' kung.
+Thus Gong'an was a metonym in which an article of furniture involved in setting legal precedents came to stand for such precedents.
+For example, Di Gong'an (狄公案) is the Chinese title of Celebrated Cases of Judge Dee, the famous Chinese detective novel based on a historical Tang dynasty judge.
 Similarly, Zen kōan collections are public records of the notable sayings and actions of Zen masters and disciples attempting to pass on their teachings.